cpapasavvas/Entrainment2019/README.md

 The script calls the function solverODEreduc which collects all the parameters and runs the enrtainment scenario/simulation.

-The ODE solver calls the modelFunqVarInput which describes the model.
+The solverODEreduc function calls the modelFunqVarInput which describes the model.

-The freq_analys function is called after the simulation to do spectral analysis on the generated signal.
+The freq_analys function is called after the simulation for the spectral analysis on the generated signal.